Cathy-Z1900/My_Portfolio_Website/README.md

 [Project 1: User next purchase prediction](https://github.com/Cathy-Z1900/User-next-purchase-prediction)
 -------------------------------------------------------------------------------------------------------
+Please click the link to explore more details about the project.<br>

 This project is machine leanring model used for predicting user’s next purchase based on user’s individual features and item features.<br>